Jasper Wilson (politician)

 Jasper Wilson (October 30, 1819 – June 12, 1896), was a Baptist preacher and a representative from Bulloch County in the Georgia Legislature from 1881–1885.

 Jasper was married to Mary Lee and they had seven children.
 Jasper was a circuit rider and preached in various churches, often walking on foot to some of them.
-Jasper owned a large plantation near Statesboro, Georgia, and many slaves.
+Jasper owned a large plantation near Statesboro, Georgia, and many enslaved people.
 During the Civil War, General Sherman's army went through his plantation.